Dr. Who and the Daleks: Production

+Eight Dalek props were built at a cost of £350 each.
 The Daleks were redesigned slightly for the film.
 They had larger base sections and dome lights than the TV Daleks of the time, making them more imposing, and some were fitted with a two-jawed mechanical claw instead of a plunger.
 They also had more colourful paint schemes, with two Dalek leaders being painted respectively in black and red.
 Originally, the Daleks were to be armed with flamethrowers, but these were vetoed on health and safety grounds and because they were considered too frightening for a young audience.
 Instead, the guns produced jets of CO2 gas from internally mounted fire extinguishers.
 The actor Barrie Ingham discussed the production in an interview in Australia in 1976 for the Doctor Who fanzine Zerinza.

 In 1995, a documentary about the two Dalek films, Dalekmania, was released on video.
 It revealed details about the productions, spin-offs, and publicity campaigns.
 It was later included as an extra in many of the home media video releases of the two Dalek films.

 Although the planet on which the action takes place is not named in the film, it is retroactively identified as Skaro in the sequel, matching the name given in the television series.